nallej/NordPVE/README.md

 ---

-Enjoy a Solarized-themed Proxmox UI! 🚀
+Enjoy a Nordic-themed Proxmox UI! 🚀